mvforell/WiiU-Keyboard/README.md

 # WiiU-Keyboard

-This is a WIP keyboard for the Nintendo WiiU.
+This is a keyboard for the Nintendo WiiU.

 Binaries can be found in the Release section.